-Revenue from sale of properties in the ordinary course of business is recognised when the development of the relevant properties have been completed and the properties have been delivered to the buyers pursuant to the sales agreements.
-Deposits received from sale of properties prior to meeting the criteria for revenue recognition are recorded as "deposits from pre-sale of properties" under current liabilities.
+Revenue from property sales in the ordinary course of business is recognised when the development of the relevant properties have been completed and the properties have been delivered to the purchasers pursuant to the sale and purchase agreements.
+Deposits received from property sales prior to meeting the criteria for revenue recognition are recorded as "deposits from pre-sale of properties" under current liabilities.

-Interest income from a financial asset is recognised when it is probable that the economic benefits will flow to the Group and the amount of income can be measured reliably.
-Interest income is accrued on a time basis, by reference to the principal outstanding and at the effective interest rate applicable, which is the rate that exactly discounts the estimated future cash receipts through the expected life of the financial asset to that asset's net carrying amount on initial recognition.
+Interest income is accrued on a time apportionment basis, by reference to the principal outstanding and at the effective interest rate applicable, which is the rate that exactly discounts the estimated future cash receipts through the expected life of the financial asset to that asset's net carrying amount on initial recognition.